-13. The graduate has reliably demonstrated the ability to: provide technical support for computing system infrastructures that aligns with industry best practice.
+14. The graduate has reliably demonstrated the ability to: design, implement, and administer technical support processes for information system infrastructure that aligns with industry best practice.

 - a.
 Apply effective communication skills that promote clear, concise and supportive responses to technical problems. - b.
-Respond to client's technical issues by following the client support system according to the goals of the business, and in accordance with industry best practices. - c.
-Implement a helpdesk management software system, including a service level agreement and full documentation according to industry best practices. - d.
-Apply incident handling techniques, problem management and service levels as they pertain to technical support for computing system infrastructures. - e.
-Provide efficient and effective technical support to clients in a manner that promotes safe computing practices and reduces the risk of the issue recurring. - f.
+Plan, develop, and implement a client support system according to the goals of the business and in accordance with industry best practices. - c.
+Analyze, evaluate, update and manage a helpdesk management system, including a service level agreement and full documentation according to industry best practices. - d.
+Select and apply incident handling techniques, problem management and service levels, as they pertain to technical support for information systems infrastructure. - e.
+Provide and foster efficient and effective technical support to clients in a manner that promotes safe computing practices and reduces the risk of the issue recurring. - f.
 Use judgment to balance organizational policies and procedures regarding technical support and the level of client knowledge.